The Great Betrayal: When the Fairy Tale Burns

 The clearing in the woods isn't a place of peace today.
 It’s a fortress.
 And we are still here.

-With love and light, Ashley
+With love from the shadows, Ashley

 Comments